vanessa-yaneva/WinForms-Image-Resizer/README.md

 3. **Run** the application. :running:

 ## Screenshots 📸
-Here's a look at our application in action:
+Here's a look at the application in action:

 <img src="application-screenshots/screen_1.png" width="50%" height="auto"/>